Tao Te Ching

 “Everywhere is nowhere.
 When a person spends all his time in foreign travel, he ends by having many acquaintances, but no friends.”

-Themes: Friendship Travel
+Themes: Travel Friendship

 Comments: Click to comment